Branding a Call-to-Action

 Initiative Visual Design

-The Challenge: How might we create an initiative that elevates public recognition and participation.
+The Challenge: How might we create an initiative that raises public recognition and participation.

 The Solution: Create as we would a consumer-facing brand identity that resonates with public value and can be operated autonomously by the internal team.